 The greatest challenge facing emu farmers like the Hellemonds is not related to the raising of the birds, but rather the facilities necessary to slaughter and process them.
 And this is not a problem unique to Vancouver Island.

-Betty Lou Cauffman, president of the American Emu Association, said while the industry is growing, a lack of available processing facilities is a constant problem for emu farmers.
+Betty Lou Cauffman, past president of the American Emu Association, said while the industry is growing, a lack of available processing facilities is a constant problem for emu farmers.

 “We’re trying to grow but it’s a slow process,” Cauffman said.
 “Most slaughter plants don’t want to do emu because they can make a lot more money butchering cattle.
 There’s very few USDA[-certified] plants… It’s really hard to find some place that will process.”